elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 ---

-### Is there a way to assign a handler to an `on<event>` DOM property?
+### Is connecting a handler with a DOM `on<event>` property possible?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can assign a handler using a DOM property on&#8249;event&#8250;.
-If the handler is assigned using an HTML-attribute then the browser reads it, creates a new function from the attribute content and writes it to the DOM property.
-This is actually similar to using a function as an event handler, but it’s just a little less direct.
+If the handler is assigned using an HTML attribute, the browser reads it, creates a new function from the attribute content, and writes it to the DOM property.
+This action is similar to using a function as an event handler, but it’s less direct.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />